You can translate Password Depot into any other language and use it with your own translation afterwards.

 3) Extract the .sib files to the Password Depot program directory (by default this is C:\Program Files\AceBIT\Password Depot 14, in older versions it is C:\Program Files (x86)\AceBIT\Password Depot 12 etc.).

 4) Load the .sib file in the SIL Editor and create a new column via Tools -> Add in order to add a new language:

 5) Save the .sib files and launch Password Depot.
 Now, go to Options -> General and you will find your new language in the drop-down menu “Language”.

 6) If you permit using your translation on our website, please send us a written confirmation by email .
-We will, of course, mention you as a translator and your website and further provide a lifetime free license of Password Depot for your own use.
+We will, of course, mention you as the translator and your website and, furthermore, provide a lifetime license of Password Depot for your own use free of charge.